-A cathedral ceilings is so-named because it resembles the stunning ceilings of classical churches and castles.
+A cathedral ceiling is so-named because it resembles the stunning ceilings of classical churches and castles.
 These towering roofs were often held aloft with an intricate truss of wooden beams, which distributed the weight evenly to the stone and brick walls.

-Although lighter, stronger building materials have eliminated the need for wooden trusses in most modern homes, it’s still a stunning look – adding a touch of history and majesty to a previously empty space.
+Although lighter, stronger building materials have eliminated the need for structural trusses in most modern homes, it’s still a stunning look – adding a touch of history and majesty to a previously empty space.

 Adding a wood truss to a modern cathedral ceiling might sound daunting, but it needn’t be.
-Using real wood beams would be impossible – the sheer weight of a single beam requires significant support, so a truss would need walls almost as thick as a cathedral’s!
+Using real wood beams would be nearly impossible – the sheer weight of a single beam requires significant support, so a truss would need walls almost as thick as a cathedral’s!